-The Morehouse Resident Association's mission is to be the voice of all residents.
+The mission of the Morehouse Resident Association is to be the voice of all residents.
 The RA advocates for MSM residents and strives to contribute to their well-being, the improvement of their learning environment, and to foster a well-balanced residency experience through communal activities.